francois-vincent/clingon/README.rst

 ``(--version \| -V)``.

-There is another special variable ``CLINGON_PREFIX`` that allows you to specify an environment variable prefix for all your default options, giving you the possibility to override default options (see example2.py).
+There is another special variable ``CLINGON_PREFIX`` that allows you to specify an environment variable prefix for all your options, giving you the possibility to override options (see example2.py).
-For example, specifying ``@clingon.set_variables(CLINGON_PREFIX="MY_SCRIPT")`` in the example above, then having some ``export MY_SCRIPT_FIRST_OPTION="another_default_value"`` in your environment will override ``first_option`` default value to "another_default_value".
+For example, specifying ``@clingon.set_variables(CLINGON_PREFIX="MY_SCRIPT")`` in the example above, then having some ``export MY_SCRIPT_FIRST_OPTION="another_option_value"`` in your environment will override ``first_option`` value to "another_option_value".

-Another default value override mechanism is provided through configuration files.
+Another value override mechanism is provided through configuration files.
-For example, adding decorator ``@clingon.set_variables(DEFAULTS_FILE='defaults.yml')`` will search and read a configuration file specifing overrides for defaults values.
+For example, adding decorator ``@clingon.set_variables(DEFAULTS_FILE='defaults.yml')`` will search and read a configuration file specifing overrides for options values.
 Supported configuration formats are python, yaml and json.
-See example5.py and docstring of method ``override_defaults_from_file`` for more details on this feature.
+See example5.py and docstring of method ``get_options_from_file`` for more details on this feature.

+As you can specify options values via 3 different ways (command line, environment variables and configuration file), there is a priority order: command line takes priority over configuration file wich tackes priority over environment variables.

 Command line script installer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~